erharrison/MXChip-Workshop/Steps/ExposeTheTemperature.md

     [CosmosDB(databaseName: "IoTData",
               collectionName: "Temperatures",
               ConnectionStringSetting = "cosmosDBConnectionString",
-              PartitionKey = "Latest",
               Id = "{devicename}")] TemperatureItem temperatureItem,
     ILogger log)
     ...
   ```

-  This binding will search for a document inside the Cosmos DB collection with an Id that matches the `{devicename}` parameter and a partition key of `Latest`, essentially binding it to the REST resource from the URL.
+  This binding will search for a document inside the Cosmos DB collection with an Id that matches the `{devicename}` parameter, essentially binding it to the REST resource from the URL.
 For example, if you issue a GET request to `https://MyTemperatureSensor.azurewebsites.net/api/temperature/MyDevice`, it will extract a document from the collection with the Id `MyDevice`.
 The parameter will then be that document.

 * Inside the function return the document as an HTTP response.